Welcome

 The Empty Words Ensemble's premiere performance went really well.
 It was a small but receptive

-controlled environment.
-It made every note and gesture we played that much more important
+environment.
+It made every note and gesture we played that much more important (because it could

-our music.
-Thanks to Rani Boyle for being supportive and just downright cool.
+music. practicin' practicin' practicin' practicin' to Rani Boyle for being supportive and just downright cool.

 The heat will stop me from being me.